Skip to navigation Skip to content

 • Disability Income

 It is paid for a temporary and/or partial disability.
-They are purely insurance payments paid under a contract of insurance between the superannuation fund and the insurance company.
+They are insurance payments paid under a contract of insurance between the superannuation fund and the insurance company.

 See Income from personal injury insurance schemes and disability benefits.